Register an account

 • STORAGE_CLAIM funds raw storage only.
 Claim the canonical username separately with USERNAME_CREATE, and replace it later with USERNAME_UPDATE.

-First successful STORAGE_CLAIM remains settlement-verified and does not require delegated-key authorization.
+The first successful STORAGE_CLAIM is settlement-verified and does not require delegated-key authorization.
 Delegated-key scope SIGNING is required for username messages and other ordinary user messages.

 CLI shape

-The exact Rust CLI migration is still in progress, but the normative V2 model is:
+The Rust CLI migration is in progress.
+The normative model is:

 1. generate an Ed25519 keypair

-2. sign a SIGNER_ADD typed payload with the custody wallet
+2. sign the native AccountKeychain SIGNER_ADD digest with the custody wallet

 3. submit the signed Makechain message